 - Customers can be targeted optimally with international ads

-Controlling the costs and extension of translated Google Ads
+Managing costs and ad extensions for translated Google Ads

 Cost control as a facet of ad management

 Cost control is an important facet of international Google Ad campaigns.
-Since competition for many translated keywords is high, price and daily limits may need to be adjusted more frequently than for their less competitive counterparts.
+Since competition for many translated keywords is high, prices and daily limits may need to be adjusted more frequently than for their less competitive counterparts.
 Spending caps must be borne in mind to ensure the desired ROI.
-Since competition between ad providers occurs on an auction basis, two ads of equivalent quality are differentiated solely by the click price to be paid.
+Since competition between ad providers occurs on an auction basis, Google differentiates between two otherwise equal ads on the basis of the click price to be paid.
 In other words, the ads that generate the highest revenue for Google are the ones that will be shown.
 The more extensive the competition, the more expensive and time-consuming the task of international ad management.
-When it comes to value for money in the translation of Google Ad campaigns, it is worth looking for niches that offer high CTR and conversion rates, but have so far remained undiscovered by the competition.
+When it comes to value for money in the translation of Google Ad campaigns, it is worth looking for niches that offer a high CTR and conversion rates, but have thus far remained undiscovered by the competition.
 The maximum bid price should always be based on the size of the shopping basket.
 Industries with large shopping baskets and higher margins can afford to take more risks with international Google Ads.
-If narrower profits are achieved in relation to ad spend, ad management must be more stringent.
+If profits are narrower in relation to ad spend, ad management must be more stringent.

-For ‘classic’ Google Ads, creative freedom and customizable design options are limited.
+For ‘classic’ Google Ads, creative freedom and customizable design elements are limited.
 With this in mind, Google launched its ad extension feature to enable ad providers to target users even more specifically.
-The idea is for ad extensions to be deployed effectively to make ads even more attractive and eye-catching.
+The idea is that ad extensions are deployed to make ads even more attractive and eye-catching.
 Extended international Google Ads ads take up significantly more space in the visible area and encourage greater rates of clicking.
 Moreover, the assumption that ads with extensions are automatically more expensive is misguided.
-As with the classic variant, the basis for competition remains the standard CPC for the respective keyword.
+As with the classic variant, the basis for competition is the standard CPC for the respective keyword.
 Keep in mind that a not-insignificant aspect of the creation and translation of Google Ads is how they appear on different devices: ad extensions are displayed differently in mobile search results than on desktop computers.
 Testing the ads in advance allows you to see which extensions are suitable for your business.

 Google Ad extensions

-Which paid ad extensions are available for international Google Ads?
+Which ad extensions are available for international Google Ads?

-- Location extension: Businesses can use a location extensions to show the address of a shop or a point of contact.
+- Location extensions: Businesses can use a location extension to show the address of a shop or a point of contact.
 In combination with Google Business, this strengthens the relevance of a service or product for searches with local intent.

-- Call extensions: It can make sense to integrate a call extension where users have need to contact the business directly.
+- Call extensions: A call extension can be integrated where users have need to contact the business directly.
 Users can dial the number instantly from their smartphone by tapping on it while on the move.

 - Sitelink extensions: Sitelink extensions can help interested users to discover more about the product or services on offer.
 Sitelinks are effective at increasing visibility in search results because of the amount of space they take up.

 - Structured snippet extensions: Structured snippet extensions allow particular aspects of products and services to be brought to the fore.
-Types, destinations, services and models are typical variants used in the placement of ads.
+Types, destinations, services and models are typical variants used.